T-vaccari/T-vaccari.github.io/index.markdown

     <!-- Inserisci qui la tua foto -->
     <!--<img src="img.jpeg" alt="Foto di Tommaso" class="profile-pic"> -->
     <p>
-        I am a Software Engineering student at the Politecnico di Milano, currently about to start my second year.
+      I am a Software Engineering student at Politecnico di Milano, deeply fascinated by machine learning and software development.
+I enjoy exploring new technologies and finding creative solutions to complex problems.
+My goal is to continually learn and grow in this ever-evolving field.
-        I am characterized by a strong curiosity, especially in the tech field, and I enjoy expanding my knowledge, particularly through reading books.

-        Since the beginning of my academic journey, I have developed a passion for programming.
-        I have experience with various programming languages, including Python, Java, and C++, and I am constantly exploring new tools and methodologies to improve my skills.

     </p>
 </section>